L1n111ya/openCV_learning/README.md

 # openCV_learning
-Here are something about mine, which is use for learn openCV-python.
+Here are something about diffculty, which is use for learn openCV-python.